Host to the 9th Pan African Congress will be –

-The formal planning session of the 9th Pan African Congress in 2018 is to be held September 2017 in Washington DC. before and during the 47th Congressional Black Legislative Annual Legislative Conference that will take place September 20 to 24, 2017.
+The formal planning session of the 9th Pan African Congress in 2018 is to be held March 8th-11th, 2018 in Washington DC. , we will have weekly online conference leading up to this date.

 The 9th Pan African Congress planning sessions shall have the following Committees: